 Emma-Jayne Graham (network co-founder), The Open University, UK.
 I work on votive offerings from ancient Italy, especially swaddled infant and anatomical ex-votos.
 This reflects my broader interests in the ancient body, material culture, religion and embodied identities.
 My publications include articles about swaddled baby votives and a forthcoming co-edited volume on approaches to ancient anatomical votives.
-Posts on TVP: Shadowy figures, Wombs and tombs, Waxing lyrical on the materiality of votives, Objects and Remembering, Votives and conflict, Votives and conflict: postscript, Votives on display (Part 1), Votives on display (Part 2), Votive efficacy, Votive visions of the body.
+Posts on TVP: Shadowy figures, Wombs and tombs, Waxing lyrical on the materiality of votives, Objects and Remembering, Votives and conflict, Votives and conflict: postscript, Votives on display (Part 1), Votives on display (Part 2), Votive efficacy, Votive visions of the body, Are curse tablets votives?.

 Jenny Högström Berntson, University of Gothenburg.
 I am a PhD student in history of religions at the University of Gothenburg, Sweden.
 In my thesis I discuss how votive gifts can reflect gendered norms and activities.